Cookies Notice

 Other postings:

-Spanish personnel in the private and exclusive service of representatives of these Missions and Offices
+• personnel of Spanish nationality in the private and exclusive service of the members of these Missions and Offices may opt for the application of Spanish social security legislation.

 Other exceptions